-2023-24 Opportunities for Parental Involvement
+2024-25 Opportunities for Parental Involvement

 We welcome and encourage parent involvement in many different ways.
 In the previous year, WRLC parents logged more than 10,000 volunteer hours.
 Parents are active members of our PTA, English Learner Advisory Committee (ELAC), and School Site Governance Council (SSGC).
+Monthly Coffee with the Principal is hosted for parents to have an informal, audience with the principal to ask questions or raise concerns.
 We offer various trainings and workshops, including a monthly Parent Support Group.
 Parents are well informed as to how they can be involved in our school at a variety of levels, especially working in SSGC and PTA to participate in decision making.
-The PTA continuously lends support and financial assistance to a variety of school programs such as music, art, classroom supplies, technology, and field trips.
-Parents are also encouraged to volunteer in the classroom or for our Jog-a-thon, Back-to-School Night, Family Movie Nights, music concerts, annual talent show, book fair, Cinco de Mayo celebration, and parent-education opportunities, Regenerative Family Farming volunteer days, and numerous other school-wide events.
+The PTA continuously lends support and financial assistance to a variety of school programs such as classroom and teacher supplies, technology, and field trips.
+Parents are also encouraged to volunteer in the classroom or for our Jog-a-thon, Back-to-School Night, Family Movie Nights, Family Dances, music concerts, annual talent show, book fair, Cinco de Mayo celebration, and parent-education opportunities, Regenerative Family Farming volunteer days, and numerous other school-wide events.